 Through the Great Grid Upgrade we aim to provide people with the wider context of why we’re doing this, and to hopefully reassure people that what we are doing is coordinated – that we have stood back and thought about the overall programme and tried to minimise the overall impact.

-What key innovations would you like to highlight that will be vital to the energy transition?
+What key innovations would you highlight that will be vital to the energy transition?
 What advancements are really essential to taking things forward?

 Let’s take a step back and think about the fundamental problems we’re trying to address, and potential innovation opportunities.
 As we go through the energy transition, we will be using more electricity than ever before – to power our home heating and transport.
 To enable that, there’s a significant need for us to expand the electricity grid to meet increasing demand.